Direct Instruction & Learning From Rosenshine Principles Of Instruction: How I Wish I’d Taught Maths (2)

 What this involves is:

-6. If the majority of the class is stuck, the teacher stops the class to unpick the misconception, but otherwise children then go on to work through a series of very carefully chosen, structurally similar examples.
+- If the majority of the class is stuck, the teacher stops the class to unpick the misconception, but otherwise children then go on to work through a series of very carefully chosen, structurally similar examples for independent practice.

 This might not seem that revolutionary.

-However, what I deliberately left out is the during the explanation, the teacher does not stop and ask questions or check for understanding.
+However, what I deliberately left out is that during the explanation, the teacher does not stop and ask questions or check for understanding.
 Pupils watch and listen in silence.

 The reason for this is that questions break up the clarity of the explanation, diverting pupils’ attention down side streams and away from the crucial focus of the lesson.

-Questions are very important at other stages of teaching; prior to teaching something for example, to check that the previous foundations are secure, or later on, once pupils have had a decent stretch of time practising what has been taught, but not at that fragile point when new knowledge is being introduced.
+Questions are very important at other stages of teaching; prior to teaching something for example, to check that the required prior knowledge is secure, or later on, once pupils have had a decent stretch of time practising what has been taught, but not at that fragile point when new knowledge is being introduced.

 You want working memory focused on what you are teaching, and that alone.